 The cuisine of Goa originated from its Konkani roots, and was influenced by the 451 years of Portuguese rule and the Sultanate rule that preceded the Portuguese.[1]
 Many Catholic dishes are either similar to or variants of their Portuguese counterparts in both naming or their use of ingredients.

 The cuisine of Goan people is mostly seafood-based; the staple foods are rice and fish.
-Kingfish (vison or visvan) is one of the most commonly eaten varieties of fish.
+Kingfish (Visvonn विस्वण or Isvonn इस्वण) is one of the most commonly eaten varieties of fish.
 Other fish varieties include pomfret, shark, tuna, sardines, and mackerel.
 Among the shellfish are crabs, prawns, tiger prawns, lobster, squid, and mussels.
-The food of Goan Christians is heavily influenced by the Portuguese.
+The cuisine of Goan Catholics is heavily influenced by Portuguese cuisine.
 The use of vinegar, for example, is very prominent, specifically toddy vinegar, which is made from coconut sap that is retrieved from stems, and is then left to ferment for four to six months.[2]

 Introduction of new foods

-The Portuguese introduced potatoes, tomatoes, pineapples, guavas, and cashews from Brazil to Goa and consequently India.
-The chili pepper is the most important aspect of Goan cuisine; it was introduced by the Portuguese and became immensely popular as a very important spice for wider Indian cuisine.
-The Portuguese also introduced beef and pork, meats that were and still are considered a taboo by Hindus of Goa.[3]
-These two ingredients make up one of the national Goan dishes called sorpotel, which is made from beef and pork.
-Sorpotel is one of many dishes that allow Goans to distinguish themselves from Hindus, who do not eat beef, and Muslims, who do not eat pork.[4]
+The Portuguese introduced cashew nuts, pineapples, guavas, potatoes, and tomatoes from Latin America to Goa, and consequently the rest of India.
+Chillies are the most important aspect of Goan cuisine; it was introduced by the Portuguese and became immensely popular as a very important spice for wider Indian cuisine.
+One of Goa's beloved dishes is called Sorpotel, which is made from pork.

-Fish udid methi or uddamethi (उद्दमेथी) – Type of curry consisting of fenugreek and mackerel; a vegetarian version of this dish is also prepared using hog plums (or anything sour and tangy, such as pieces of raw mango)
+Fish udid methi/uddamethi (उद्दमेथी) — Type of curry consisting of fenugreek and mackerel; a vegetarian version of this dish is also prepared using hog plums (or anything sour and tangy, such as pieces of raw mango)

 Kismur (किस्मुर) – A type of side dish normally consisting of dried fish (mostly mackerel or shrimp), onions, and coconut